geodynamics/Rayleigh/CONTRIBUTING.md

 ## Acknowledgment of contributions
-While we are grateful for every contribution, there are also several official ways how your contribution will be acknowledged by the ASPECT community:
+While we are grateful for every contribution, there are also several official ways how your contribution will be acknowledged by the Rayleigh community:
 - Every commit that was merged into the Rayleigh repository will make you part of the growing group of Rayleigh [contributors](https://github.com/geodynamics/Rayleigh/graphs/contributors).
-- *is there any other way we can acknowledge contributions?
-ASPECT has an automatic newsletter that reports recent additions (I could set that up for Rayleigh as well). we keep a changelog with significant contributions since the last release, that is used to generate Release notes, maybe not necessary for now, but something for later*
 - If you contributed a significant part of the manual (such as a new cookbook, benchmark, or subsection), you will be listed as one of the contributing authors of the manual.